-Q2.
-The guidance outlines that members can take between 20% and 100% of all their pension benefits in one or two drawdown payments, without having to leave their current job.
-Could a member take 20% at age 58 (with an approximate 10% reduction for taking early) and the other 80% at age 60 while working on to age 63?

-A2.
-Yes, that's correct the member could take 20% before age 60 at the first draw down which would attract an early retirement reduction.
-They could then take the remaining 80% at a second draw down at age 60 (with no reduction on 1995 Section benefits) and then work on until age 63 and finally retire, taking any benefits subsequently accrued in the period between age 60 and 63.

-Q3.
-For 1995 Section pension benefits, what final pensionable pay figure will be used at each draw down?
+- Q2.
+The guidance outlines that members can take between 20 per cent and 100 per cent of all their pension benefits in one or two drawdown payments, without having to leave their current job.
+Could a member take 20 per cent at age 58 (with an approximate 10 per cent reduction for taking early) and the other 80 per cent at age 60 while working on to age 63? - A2.
+Yes, that is correct the member could take 20 per cent before age 60 at the first draw down which would attract an early retirement reduction.
+They could then take the remaining 80 per cent at a second draw down at age 60 (with no reduction on 1995 Section benefits) and then work on until age 63 and finally retire, taking any benefits subsequently accrued in the period between age 60 and 63. - Q3.
+For 1995 Section pension benefits, when calculating the pension payable, what final pensionable pay figure will be used at each draw down? - A3.

-A3.
 The final pensionable pay at each draw down will be the pensionable income paid during the best year of the last three years of pensionable service immediately prior to the draw down date.
 Therefore, the final pensionable pay will likely be different at each draw down.